vanillawc/wc-markdown/README.md

 This will create the `wc-markdown` folder in `node_modules`.

-*Note: To reduce bloat, the dependencies for this project are marked as `peerDependencies`.
+*Note: To reduce bloat, the external libraries included in this project are marked as `devDependencies`.
 It is NOT necessary to install these if you're importing from the `dist/` directory.*

 -----